-In 2016, the Personal Protective Equipment (PPE) Directive 89/686/EEC was updated and this change came into effect in Q2 2018.
-These regulatory changes define PPE and what it covers.
+The Personal Protective Equipment Directive was updated in 2016 and came into effect in 2018.
+These changes to the PPE legislation define what PPE is and what it covers.

-Categories have changed too and there is a maximum five year certificate validity according to the BSI PPE Whitepaper.
+Not only was it updated, but the PPE categories were changed along with the PPE Directive.
+There is now a maximum five year certificate validity according to the BSI PPE Whitepaper.

 - Hearing Protection

 - Eye & Face Protection